arthur-zhuk/ug02fast/README.md

-- 👋 Hi, I’m @ug02fast
-- 👀 I’m interested crypto
-- 🌱 I’m currently learning web3
+@ug02fast - crypto - web3 - blockchain
-- 📫 How to reach me: ug02fast on social

 <!---
 ug02fast/ug02fast is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.